 One of the Task Force recommendations was to create Regional Autism Centers across the Commonwealth in order to increase the quality of, and access to, assessments, treatments, services and supports.

-The Pennsylvania Department of Public Welfare’s Bureau of Autism Services implemented this recommendation by creating the Autism Services, Education, Resources, and Training (ASERT) Collaborative.
+The Pennsylvania Department of Human Services’s Bureau of Autism Services implemented this recommendation by creating the Autism Services, Education, Resources and Training (ASERT) Collaborative.

 This innovative partnership between universities, hospitals, community groups and autism service providers is improving regional access to quality services and information to people with autism and their families across the state.